 On this page, which has been developed to aid faculty, staff, and administrators, we gather together information on the wide range of undergraduate research initiatives, networks, resources, and programs which serve our undergraduate students.
+Additionally, the guide found here will help UNM instructors connect with content and services to support integrating undergraduate research experiences into their curriculum.
 For this purpose, undergraduate research is defined as “Inquiry or investigation conducted by an undergraduate student that makes an original intellectual or creative contribution to the discipline” (Council on Undergraduate Research).
 This work can be student-initiated or faculty-initiated, and includes students who make contributions to original faculty research and creative works.

 UG Research Highlights

 The University of New Mexico offers many opportunities for undergraduates to learn about and become involved with research.
 On-campus program:

 - Undergraduate Research, Arts & Design Network (URAD)

 - Initiative for Maximizing Student Development (IMSD)